BScottHenderson/CarND-PID-Control-Project/README.md

 ##### Throttle Controller

 Since I was not able to make the twiddle algorithm work effectively for this project I really had to just pick a starting point for the throttle controller gain values.
 I chose to start with all three values set to 0.5.
 This proved quite ineffective.

-I gradually reduced the values and ended upsetting the proportional gain to half of the original value, 0.25, and the derivative gain to 1/10 of that value, 0.025.
-I tried setting the integral gain to 0.0 since it seemed to me that the throttle control did not need to "know" about previous CTE values to work effectively.
-In the end a very small value, but non-zero, proved more effective in smoothing out the throttle and steering response (since the two are necessarily related).
+The first conclusion I came to is that the integral gain should be either 0 or very close to 0.
+Any larger value causes the integral error term to grow too quickly and this term will tend to overwhelm the other terms, leading to very low or even negative throttle.
+In the end I determined that a very small value, but non-zero, proved more effective in smoothing out the throttle and steering response (since the two are necessarily related) than a value of 0.

+I gradually reduced the proportional and derivative gain values until I settled on the final values.
+I ended up setting the proportional gain to half of the original value, 0.25, and the derivative gain to 1/10 of that value, 0.025.

 I also found it necessary to add a small constant to the throttle value returned by the throttle controller.
 Otherwise the vehicle would either not move at all or would even try to move in reverse (negative throttle) at the start of the simulation.